RobDWaller/python-assessment/README.md

 ### Task Three: Cleanse Data

-Some of the data is inaccurate, the secure key is set to False when the url key contains a url beginning with `https://`.
+Some of the data is inaccurate, the secure key is set to False when the url key contains a URL beginning with `https://`.
 The opposite is also true in some cases.

 The list should be cleansed and returned so the secure keys are accurate.

 **Example:** The below dictionary should be amended to look as follows.
-It's current state is secure equals false even though the url key contains `https://`.
+It's current state is secure equals False even though the url key contains `https://`.

 ```python
 {